 Disclosure: This article may contain affiliate links, meaning that when you make a purchase, I earn a small commission.
 Affiliate links cost you nothing to use and help keep my content free.
 It is a win-win for us both!
 For more info, see the Disclosure Policy.

 Teaching children, especially young children, the English language can be tricky.
-Sure, they might know how to say their first name in English, but what then?
+Sure, they may know how to say their first name in English, but what then?

-Fortunately, plenty of resources online regarding this topic can supplement any teacher’s textbook.
+Fortunately, plenty of printable worksheets exist online to supplement any teacher’s textbook.
 You can find multiple ESL websites with worksheets for children.

 1. ISL Collective